raspberrypilearning/getting-started-with-wearables/worksheet.md

   This method is called `loop()` because the code inside it will run continuously on the FLORA.
 Here's what this code does:

   - `strip.setPixelColor(0, 0,0,255);` - sets the pixel colour.
+The first number is which NeoPixel to set to this colour.
+Since we only have one NeoPixel in this project, it is pixel `0`.
 The last three numbers are a RGB colour value, so `0, 0, 255` is blue.
 There are lots of websites (e.g. [Adobe Color Wheel](https://color.adobe.com)) where you can find out the RGB values of particular colours.
-The first number is which NeoPixel's colour to set.
-Since we only have one NeoPixel here, it is pixel `0`.
-  - `strip.show()` - update the colours displayed
+  - `strip.show()` - update the colour display
   - `delay(1000)` - wait for 1 second (1000 milliseconds)

 1. Click on the tick to compile the program, and if there are no errors, connect the USB cable then click on the arrow to upload it to your FLORA.
-You should see the NeoPixel flash blue continuously.
+You should see the NeoPixel flash on and off in blue.

+  Can you change the colour and the speed at which the NeoPixel flashes?

+Now move on to [worksheet 2](worksheet2.md) to find out how to sew your FLORA circuit into an item of clothing.